angular/angular/aio/content/guide/dependency-injection.md

 You're likely to inject the `UserService` in many places throughout the app and will want to inject the same service instance every time.
-Providing the `UserService` with an Angular module is a good choice.
+Providing the `UserService` with an Angular module is a good choice if an `@Injectable` provider is not an option..

 <div class="l-sub-section">